 I am choosing today to be obedient to Him – and when I fail to not lose heart or hope.

 Are you starting a homeschool journey, too?
 Or a new season in your life?

-Dear friend, I know someone who is worthy of your trust!
+Dear friend, I know Someone Who is worthy of your trust!
 And I pray that you will find the hope of His good Word.
-And the hope of His good Word will push you to exalt Him in that new season.
+And the hope of His good Word will push you to exalt Him in this new season.
 May you be like Habakkuk as you, too, stand at your guard post and wait for the Word of the LORD, ready to hear and obey.

 Here’s to the plunge!

 For more information about our prayerful decision to homeschool, check out these posts: